rmzetti/hover-exec/READMORE.md

 When using `vm`, function and variable definitions persist across `vm` scripts during the session.
 A function or variable can be also set as global (eg. `global.a=a;` see examples below) in either `vm` or `eval`, and is then available during the session in both.
 A global can be removed using, eg. `delete global.a;`

-'Naked' assignments (ie. no `let` or `var`) will be available to subsequently executed `js/vm` codeblocks.
-Global assignments are available to subsequent `js/vm` codeblocks, and also to subsequently executed `eval` codeblocks.
+'Naked' assignments (ie. no `let` or `var`) will be available to subsequently executed `js/vm` code blocks.
+Global assignments are available to subsequent `js/vm` code blocks, and also to subsequently executed `eval` code blocks.

 ```js
 //js //using lodash, mathjs and process in vm